 How to use the command fgrep (with examples)

-command is used to search for fixed strings in files.
-It is equivalent to the grep -F
+is a powerful command-line tool used for searching text that matches a fixed string within files.
+It is equivalent to using grep

 Use case 1: Search for an exact string in a file